bionomics/bionomics/venue/index.md

 ---
 layout: page
 title: Venue & Registration
-excerpt: "Instructions on how to install and customize the Jekyll theme So Simple."
+excerpt: "Instructions on how to register and arrive at the MPI."
 modified: 2016-09-12T08:42:37-04:00
 image:
   feature: IMG_3937.jpg